 The solution?
 Adjust the antiskating by placing the stylus on the end of the record, towards the center just before it enters the exit groove.
 The unrecorded space between the tracks on some test records is also perfect.
 In those places the stylus should move slowly towards the centre of the disc, much slower than when dragged along in the groove.
 This will ensure the best antiskating value for any cartridge at any amount of VTF (the higher the VTF, the higher the friction on the vinyl, the higher the amount of antiskating to get the same result).

-The TP-11 tonearm installed on Thorens TD-165/166 models has a little weight at the end of a thin nylon thread; it hangs from two horizontal rods with 6 grooves each (picture at right): The nylon thread must be positioned on different grooves depending on the VTF in use.
+The TP-11 tonearm installed on Thorens TD-165/166 models has a little weight at the end of a thin nylon thread; it hangs from two horizontal rods with 6 grooves each (picture above): The nylon thread must be positioned on different grooves depending on the VTF in use.
 For example, in the common case of VTF=1.5 g, the Thorens manual suggests the number 1 grooves (the minimum antiskating value).

 The Thorens TD-160’s TP-16 tonearm allows for a dynamical VTF setting.
 Once the tonearm is set to zero VTF by moving the counterweight back and forth until the arm is horizontal, you can move the indicator to the desired value: a spring system will load the cartridge correctly.
 When playing a warped disc, the systems varies the VTF dynamically while the cartridges follows the ups and downs of the record.
 In the back of the tonearm there is an additional knob for fine tuning with a VTF meter or gauge.

-The TP-16’s antiskating system is based on a magnetic mechanisms: one magnet is fixed and the other one’s position can be adjusted by rotating the relevant knob (picture at left); this provides the desired counterforce to the centripetal force the tonearm is subject to.
+The TP-16’s antiskating system is based on a magnetic mechanisms: one magnet is fixed and the other one’s position can be adjusted by rotating the relevant knob (picture above); this provides the desired counterforce to the centripetal force the tonearm is subject to.
 The readings scale is rather cryptic, though…

 Some believe that antiskating is not necessary if the vertical pressure (VTF) exerted by the head is slightly increased.
 I think it is better to apply a centrifugal force to the tonearm to balance the centripetal drag on the cartridge.
 In the past I have used a test disc to check the correct antiskating setting on both the Thorens TD-165 and TD-160.
 Some tracks on the record provide some tones that need to be played without distortion on both channels; as explained above, it is best to avoid adjusting the antiskating in this way because it would certainly get too high a value.
 Among the test tracks in question there is also a very long blank (unrecorded) space, more or less in the middle of the disc.
 This is very useful to verify the effectiveness of the antiskating force applied.
 On both turntables, by dropping the stylus in the middle of the space between two tracks it slid quite quickly towards the centre – further confirmation of the too low antiskating force.
 On the TP-11 on the Thorens TD-165 I had to move the weight wire over the second grooves of the arms to get the stylus to move slowly towards the centre of the record.
 On the Thorens TD-160 I also had to turn the knob back and forth, by trial and error, to get the right balance.